pedrorenan/python-diagrams/README.md

 ### Prerequisites

-If you have [VSCode](https://code.visualstudio.com/download) and the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed on your computer, there is no prerequisite, just run the project! 😲
+If you have [VSCode](https://code.visualstudio.com/download) and the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed on your computer, there is no other prerequisite.
+Just run the project! 😲

 Steps: